 There were a number of different 19th-century album designs that accommodated tintypes.
 If you have one of these, consider scanning the images within and then archivally storing the actual album (see photos above & below).

 Here each album was placed in an archival Polyethylene Bag and then into an acid-free Artifact Box (on left) and a 3-Inch Drop Front Box (on right).
 There are many different sizes & designs of archival boxes available, each of which will perfectly fit whatever family photo albums you have in your archive or collection.

 Preserving Tintypes / Step 5: Matting & Framing

 If you’re thinking of doing this, consider using an 8-ply mat (see photo above) rather than a “standard” 4-ply mat, as tintypes have a certain depth—especially if they have subtle bends in them—and you don’t want the image surface to come into contact with the frame’s glass or glazing (please click here for information on our mat board sample kit, which includes samples of all of our mat board colors & thicknesses).

 In the photo on the left the large quarter plate tintype is being “floated” in the center of the mat in order to show the entire plate.
-This is easy to do yourself with Double Sided Mounting Tape or Squares.
+This is easy to do yourself with with Mounting Corners.

 Preserving Tintypes: An Additional Gallery of Wonderful Images!

 In closing, we hope you’ll contact us here at Archival Methods if you have any additional question on how best to preserve and share your family or collectible tintypes.
 Our experienced staff has all the answers you’re looking for, and these unique images deserve only the finest in archival care!

 Lastly, for more information on tintypes from the Image Permanence Institute’s Graphics Atlas, please click here.